junbolau/genus-6/README.md

 ## A Census of Curves of Genus 6 over $\mathbb{F}_2$
 ### by Yongyuan Huang, Kiran S. Kedlaya, and Jun Bo Lau

 This repository contains the code (written in SageMath and Magma) and data used to build a census of curves of genus 6 over the finite field $\mathbb{F}_2$.
-This is based primarily on Kedlaya's paper "The relative class number one problem for function fields, III" and its [associated code repository](https://github.com/kedlaya/same-class-number).
+A detailed write-up our computation including related mathematical discussions can be found [here](https://arxiv.org/abs/2402.00716).
+Our computation is based on Kedlaya's paper "The relative class number one problem for function fields, III" and its [associated code repository](https://github.com/kedlaya/same-class-number).
 Some findings:
 - There are 72227 isomorphism classes and 38327 isogeny classes of curves of genus 6 over $\mathbb{F}_2$.
 - \# $\mathcal{M}_6(\mathbb{F}_2)= 68615$.